Some important prerequisites

 - Proper credentials

 Master’s degree in speech and language, state license (in states that require), Certificate of Clinical Competence CCC from the American Speech and Hearing Association (ASHA).
-Therapist schooling takes two years beyond college and can include a nine-month clinical fellowship.
+Therapist schooling takes two years beyond college and can include a 9 month clinical fellowship.

 - Initial Assessment

-Everything starts here one written competently defines the problem and sets up everything that follows.
+Everything starts with the initial assessment ; one written competently defines the problem and sets up everything that follows.
 It’s a critical document.
-Its content provides useful information to other professionals working with your child.
+It’s content provides useful information to other professionals working with your child.

-Your toddler feels comfortable with your therapist.
-There is a distinct level of trust.
+Your child likes and feels comfortable with your therapist.
+There is an obvious level of trust.
 Your child looks forward to the therapy session.

 - You feel good about them